jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

 **As of Nov 1st 2016, active development on Win32 fork is being done in https://github.com/PowerShell/openssh-portable.**

-PowerShell/openssh-portable is forked off OpenSSH portable repo @ https://github.com/openssh/openssh-portable.
-Current focus is to stabilize the manually merged changes in this fork from Win32-OpenSSH.
-Since there are still a handful of merge issues that need to be resolved, Nov-Mid release will be skipped.

 This repo (https://github.com/PowerShell/Win32-OpenSSH) is being maintained to keep track of releases and issues.
 Win32-OpenSSH will be deprecated once changes in PowerShell/openssh-portable are integrated back into openssh/openssh-portable.

 Refer to project scope [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/Project-Scope)